psurya1994/successor-feature-representations/README.md

 I haven't trained any of these configs until now.
 - storage/23*
 	- Training RPSF on ['3roomsh']
-	- running same again to ensure it's right, saving in storage/29*
+	- running same again to ensure it's right, saving in storage/29* (this is the correct config)
 - storage/24*
 	- Training RPSF on ['3rooms','3roomsh','4rooms']
 - storage/25*
 	- Training RPSF on ['3roomsh'] with ['3rooms','4rooms'] init
 - storage/26-, 27-, 28-
 	- testing on ['3roomsh'] for above configs

+lost track of what 30* is, I'm supposed to be much more careful with these things :(

 ---